 - Always practice good posture

 In the majority of cases, symptoms of foraminal stenosis can be managed with conservative treatments.
-Physical therapy, low-impact exercise, hot/cold therapy, and over-the-counter analgesics have proven successful at minimizing pain, weakness, and tingling that result from neural compression.
+Physical therapy, low-impact exercise, hot/cold therapy and over-the-counter analgesics have proven successful at minimizing pain, weakness and tingling that result from neural compression.
 If weeks or months of non-operative therapy do not prove effective, contact Laser Spine Institute.
-Our minimally invasive, endoscopic procedures have helped tens of thousands of people rediscover lives without back pain.
+Our minimally invasive procedures have helped tens of thousands of people find relief from neck and back pain.